The Quarrymen: Later Activities: 2000-Present

 From 2016 former Beatles bassist Chas Newby performed with the band.
 He died in May 2023.
-John Lowe would also die in February 2024.
+John Lowe died in February 2024.
+Garry died in March 2026.

+In 2024, Beatles author David Bedford joined the band on bass, and Henry Lowe, son of John Lowe, joined on keyboards.

+Albums

 Since their 1994 reformation, the Quarrymen have recorded four studio albums, consisting mostly of covers of 1950s rock and skiffle.
 Their first album, Open for Engagements, was released the same year they reformed, in 1994.
 Their second, Get Back – Together, was released the same year as they reformed again, in 1997 (specifically in September).
 Their third, Songs We Remember, was released on 29 August 2004, and their fourth studio album, Grey Album, was released in 2012.
 These albums contain songs that the band performed when their original incarnation was together, and also contain covers of Beatles songs.
 They also reference the Beatles, as seen with the title of Get Back – Together being a reference to the Beatles song of the same name, and Grey Album being a reference to the Beatles self-titled album, also known as The White Album.